GfSE/SAF-Specification/stereotypes.md

 ## SAF_PhysicalContext

 ## SAF_PhysicalElement
+General system element, may consist of hardware and software subsystems.
 ## SAF_PhysicalEnvironment

+## SAF_PhysicalExchangeType
+typifies physical exchange.
 ## SAF_PhysicalExternalSystem

 ## SAF_PhysicalHardwareElement
+System element implemented in hardware.
 ## SAF_PhysicalItem
+Abstract.
+Not to be intended to be used in a system model
 ## SAF_PhysicalSOI

 ## SAF_PhysicalSoftwareElement
+System element implemented in software.
 ## SAF_PhysicalUser

 ## SAF_SCV02a_View